red-dev-inc/subnet-evm/README.md

 ```
 ### Create a new custom [contract_xchain_ecrecover.go](./precompile/contract_xchain_ecrecover.go) contracts

-We have created the precompile contract below.
-The stateful precompile contract should implement the interfaces Address(), Contract(), Configure() and Timestamp().
+We have then created the precompile contract below.
+All stateful precompile contracts should implement the interfaces Address(), Contract(), Configure() and Timestamp().

-The xChainECRecoverReadSignature holds the function selector which can be used in solidity smart contracts to execute the precompile.
+The xChainECRecoverReadSignature contains the function selector which can be used in solidity smart contracts to execute the precompile.

-The getXChainECRecover() function holds the business logic for verifying the signature and returning the X-Chain address.
+The getXChainECRecover() function contains the business logic for verifying the signature and returning the X-Chain address.

 ```